infonl/dimpact-zaakafhandelcomponent/docs/INSTALL.md

 `target` folder.
 The reason why we use Maven for this last step is because there is unfortunately no Gradle alternative for the
 [WildFly Maven Plugin](https://docs.wildfly.org/wildfly-maven-plugin).

-If you want to skip running the tests, use the following command:
+If you want to skip running the unit tests, use the following command:

 ```shell
 ./gradlew build -x test